Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_20_move_to_cloud/guide.en-gb.md

 ---
 title: "Public Cloud Databases - How to migrate to OVHcloud Database as a Service (DBaaS)"
 excerpt: "Learn how to move your databases to OVHcloud with dump & restore or live PostgreSQL migration."
-updated: 2025-08-30
+updated: 2025-09-03
 ---

 ## Objective

-Provide step-by-step instructions to migrate databases to OVHcloud Database as a Service (DBaaS), using either a basic dump & restore method or live PostgreSQL replication, depending on downtime and performance requirements.
+This guide provides step-by-step instructions to migrate databases to OVHcloud Database as a Service (DBaaS), using either a basic dump & restore method or live PostgreSQL replication, depending on downtime and performance requirements.

 ## Requirements